Abdelali12-codes/kubernetes-jenkins-ansible-dns-privateregistry-vpc-peering-connection/README.md

 - add this line to the file

-* replace the eth0 with your interface name
+* replace the eth0 with your interface name in our case is ens33

 ```
 INTERFACESv4="eth0"